 April Wetzler, Project Manager

 April Wetzler has been a designer with Westchester Homes in Heath, TX for 15 years.
 She said she doesn’t see many women on the job site.
 More often she deals with them when working with showrooms and ordering materials.
-However, she would love to see more women on the job.
+However, she would love to see more women in the construction industry.

 Wetzler feels women have the advantage of excellent communication and problem-solving skills.
 She also says that while a woman in a trade might not be taken seriously at first, with time and good craftsmanship, women can gain the trust and respect of the workers around them.